nlawre21/Simplot/README.md

 `from simplot import Simplot`

-`graph = Simplot(dataframe, 'This is a Test Plot') # instantiate class, provide data, plot title, optional args for font-family and size`
+`graph = Simplot(dataframe, 'This is a Test Plot') # provide data, plot title, optional args for font-family and size`

 `graph.draw_axes(y_title='Y1', y2_title='Y2') # draw axes, while not necessary it is good practice, can prevent formatting issues`